UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_03.md

 <iframe src="/module3/charts/03/unnamed-chunk-7.html" width="100%" height="400px" style="border-width:0;">
 </iframe>

-Notes: A heatmap of the number of observations is very simiar to a histogram, but the count is mapped to the color instead of to the height on the y-axis.
+Notes: A heatmap of the number of observations is very similar to a histogram, but the count is mapped to the color instead of to the height on the y-axis.

-This heatmap shows the “color histogram” for each of the genres right next to each other so that they are easy to compare and contrast.
+This heatmap shows the histogram for each of the genres right next to each other so that they are easy to compare and contrast, by looking at the varying colors.

-Here we can see that some genres seem to have most of their observations close to zero, such as Comedy and Drama whereas others are more spread out, such as Adventure movies.
+We can see that some genres appear to have most of their observations close to zero, such as Comedy and Drama, whereas others are more spread out, such as Adventure movies.

 This is a pretty effective visualization, but since the color scale is